 Our uncle ʿAbdallah,

-God has blessed us (Sirhan Mawsūʿa 48).
+God has blessed us.

+(Sirhan Mawsūʿa 48)

 The Use of Popular Songs in the Period 1988–2015

 During this period, writers became increasingly interested in Palestinian folksongs and developed new methods and techniques for deploying them within texts.
 Children’s writers were familiar with all types and styles of Palestinian folksong, and demonstrated this by seeking new ways of using them.
 They showed audacity by using these songs in their vernacular dialect and by imitating folksong stylings.
 Muhammad Badarna emerged as one of the distinguished writers who consciously incorporated popular songs into his stories’ narratives and structured them with patriotic and humanitarian messaging.
 There are at least nine examples of him quoting or reshaping folksongs and using them in his stories.